JNK234/Mini_projects/README.md

 # Projects_Python
 This repository is for various mini projects done in python.
-This will also include C files.
+This repository will include python mini projects ranging from beginner to advanced level.